HienH/sale-smell/_docs/llm-promts.md

 [OBJECTION]
 """

-Write a confident, polite rebuttal the sales rep could use next time.
-Make it sound natural and persuasive.
+Write a confident, polite rebuttal the sales rep could use next time to get the sale done now.
 ```

 ---